Hear What St. Luke Families Have to Say:

 ~ John L. Spieler, CEO and Family Member

-As many of you know, my mother-in-law, Victoria Caldwell was a resident at North Canton for 18 months until her death on August 24, 2012.
-Victoria led a very full life, and never, ever could foresee that she would spend her last days in a nursing home in Ohio.
-Like many of our resident families, my wife struggled over the last 12 years supporting her mother’s attempts to live as independently as possible.
-However, inevitably, with much ado, my mother-in-law came to North Canton.
-Predictably, her transition was a difficult one.
+"My mother-in-law, Victoria Caldwell was a resident at North Canton for 18 months before she passed away in August 2012.
+She led a very full life, and never could foresee that she would spend her last days in a nursing home in Ohio.
+Like many of our resident families, my wife struggled over 12 years supporting her mother’s attempts to live independently.
+However, inevitably, my mother-in-law came to North Canton.

 Thank you to everyone who touched Victoria’s life at St. Luke."